xHain-hackspace/xhain-website/content/en/_index.md

 ![](/images/xHain_xRoots.png)

 **Our <a href="https://wiki.x-hain.de/en/xHain/xRoots" target="_blank">xRoots</a> mentors are here for *you*: They will hang out and chat with you on monday nights, answer any questions you may have, will help you get started at xHain and give you a tour of the place.
-If you have any special needs, look for people wearing the xRoots logo or have a <a href="chat.x-hain.de" target="_blank">online chat</a> with us.**
+If you have any special needs, look for people wearing the xRoots logo or have a <a href="https://chat.x-hain.de" target="_blank">online chat</a> with us.**